gal-yedidovich/SwiftDesignPatterns/README.md

 # SwiftDesignPatterns

-A description of this package.
+Examples of Design Patterns in Swift